rockkingjy/DeepLearningTraining/DeepLearning-Theano/readme.md

 - 12.Modeling and generating sequences of polyphonic music with the RNN-RBM: rnnrbm.py

-- Other
+- Other:

 	test.py: test all the functions in this file

 	utils.py: different utility functions

 System settings for /Result:
 --------------